 Cardiac arrest - an electrical malfunction in the heart that causes an irregular heartbeat (arrhythmia) and disrupts the flow of blood to the brain, lungs and other organs - is a leading cause of death.
-Each year, more than 350,000 EMS-assessed out-of-hospital cardiac arrests occur in the United States.

 When a person has a cardiac arrest, survival depends on immediately receiving CPR from someone nearby.